Coat of arms of Tuvalu

-The coat of arms of Tuvalu is a shield with a golden border, which is decorated in a pattern with eight mitre shells and eight banana leaves.
-The shield itself shows a maneapa beneath a blue sky on green grounds.
-Beneath the ground are stylised depictions in blue and gold of ocean waves.
-The coat of arms was approved by the College of Arms and granted by royal warrant on 3 December 1976.
+The coat of arms of Tuvalu is the heraldic symbol representing the sovereign island country of Tuvalu in the southern Pacific Ocean.
+It is a shield with a golden border decorated with eight mitre shells and eight banana leaves.
+The shield depicts a maneapa beneath a blue sky on green ground.
+Below the ground are eight wavy bars alternating between gold and blue.